Monday, August 3, 2009

 1. Be prepared to discuss deep and complex issues.
 Today’s teens are not interested in a light devotional.
 If they have made the effort to come to your Bible study or youth group, it means they want to wrestle with the tough questions about life and discover deep answers to life’s perplexing problems.
 They want to know why evil exists or why there is suffering in the world.
 They want to know why God lets bad stuff happen to good people if God really is so powerful.

 2. Wrap the entire lesson around a single scripture passage if at all possible.
 Using a large number of additional verses that are not part of the main text is actually counter-productive.
-This is because most postmodern teens are biblically illiterate.
+This is because most postmodern teens are illiterate when it comes to Bible knowledge.
 They don’t know all the Bible stories, nor where the books of the Bible can be found.
 Jumping around from passage to passage is very confusing to them.
 Most teens are not convinced that the Bible is without error.
 So giving them additional verses actually does not convince them any more than just giving them one passage on a subject.
 Postmodern teens are curious about spiritual things and they do want to know that the Bible says about various issues, it may just take awhile before they accept it as truth.

 3. It is vitally important that interactive and experiential methods are used to teach today’s teens.
 Postmodern teens do not just want to sit and listen to someone else talk.
 They want to experience something.
 It is important to interact with them during a lesson.
 Interview one of them or ask questions for them to discuss.
 If music is going to be used, consider using a music video that will engage their eyes as well as their ears.
 If music is going to be sung by the group, make sure it allows the teens to talk TO God, not just ABOUT God.
 Let them clap, hold hands or dance.
 They want to interact with the leader and each other.
 They want to experience the lesson, not just listen to it.